-If you're a new Bowdoin faculty member, student or staff, you'll want to gain access to the Bowdoin network and the resources that gives you as soon as possible.
+If you're a new Bowdoin faculty member, student or staff, you'll be provided with your own network storage space accessible from any Bowdoin computer, an email account, voicemail and many other resources IT and Bowdoin have to offer.
 The links on the right give you both step-by-step instructions and information about information technology resources at Bowdoin.

 Did you know?

 There are 11 public computer labs and spaces spread throughout campus, some of which are available 24 hours a day.
 All of them have the software installed that you need for your classes.
 More Information on Computer Labs.

 It's easy to print at Bowdoin.
 There are printers in computer labs and other public spaces.
 More Information about Printing.

 You can borrow equipment from IT for academic and extracurricular projects.
 The Equipment Services group loans out laptops, digital and still cameras and lots of other useful equipment.
 More Information about Equipment Loans.

 You can save and back up all your work on a networked file server.
 The "microwave" server can be accessed from anywhere on campus and is the safest space to save all your files.
 More Information about File Services.